astropy/astropy-APEs/APE12.rst

 in changes from the Astropy template without lots of complex merging.

-There are also secondary advantages to using a Cookiecutter project, such as being able to include code, such as tests, in the ``package-template`` repository while not including it in the code that the person setting up a new project receives.
+There are also secondary advantages to using a Cookiecutter project, such as being able to include code i.e. tests, in the `package-template
+<https://github.com/astropy/package-template/>`_ repository while not including
+it in the code that the person setting up a new project receives.
 This is because only the templated directory in the repository gets processed by Cookiecutter.

 An example of using cookiecutter with the package template is below.
 This example uses the `Cadair/pacakage-template <https://github.com/Cadair/package-template/tree/cookiecutter>`_